xinwenfu/VChat_KSTET_DLL/README.md

 	```
 	* `arwin.exe`: This is the arwin address resolution program.
 	* `kernel32`: This is the DLL that the function is stored in that we should search.
-	* `LoadLibraryA`: The function who's address we are attempting to resolve.
+	* `LoadLibraryA`: The function whose address we are attempting to resolve.

 	<img src="Images/I25.png" width=600>